Before I tell you some of my favorite beach bag essentials, there is one large difference between the beach and a pool:

 - Body Glove Puddle Jumpers: they have a vest which is KEY to your kids not taking the puddle jumper off.
 Trust me.
 I will never buy one again that doesn’t have the vest feature.
 John Robert no longer has to wear a puddle jumper but if he’s out in the waves we often have him wear his swim trainer vest.

-- A roll up sun visor for me: this isn’t anything special, but it has amazing coverage and always stays in the beach bag
+- A roll up sun visor for me: this isn’t anything special, but it has amazing coverage and always stays in the beach bag.
+Or, this high coverage sun hat.
+It is a fav!

-- Sunglasses I love but am not too attached to: because kids, the giant ocean, sand, and really nice sunglasses are a terrible combo
+- Sunglasses I love but am not too attached to: because kids, the giant ocean, sand, and really nice sunglasses are a terrible combo.
+Another pair I love; the orange is so fun!